PostHog/posthog.com/contents/spotlight/startup-alignwith.md

 It’s not enough to simply design a mascot and apply a color palette, says Kenan.
 You need to create an entire personality around your brand and then, ideally, extend it into your product so that users touch it whenever they interact with you.

-AlignWith does this in multiple ways, with small touches throughout the UI which bring back its wolf-mascot theme and a straightforward design language that unites the website and product.
+Alignwith does this in multiple ways, with small touches throughout the UI which bring back its wolf-mascot theme and a straightforward design language that unites the website and product.

-AlignWith is able to do this because the product and mascot have the same underlying idea, says Kenan.
+Alignwith is able to do this because the product and mascot have the same underlying idea, says Kenan.

 “Our platform keeps everyone aligned and on the same page, and to us wolves howling at the moon is the ultimate image of that — the whole pack all howling at the moon and focused on the same thing.
 That’s why we even let our users give themselves wolf names in their settings!”